WebAssembly/spec/proposals/gc/MVP.md

   - `$t <: func`
      - if `$t = <functype>`

-Note: This creates a hierarchy of abstract Wasm heap types that looks as follows.
+Note: This creates a hierarchy of *abstract* Wasm heap types that looks as follows.
-It forms several sub hierarchies, each starting from one of the top heap types.
 ```
       any  extern  func
        |